christinasavva/SQL_queries_CF/README.md

 # SQL_queries

-Study material when studyung data analystics with CareerFoundry
+Study material for a project within an eight-month Data Analytics course with CareerFoundry

 Project Summary